Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Burmy.md

 ---
 Ability1: Shed Skin
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME412.png
+BookShinyImageName: HOME412_s.png
 BoxSprite: SRD-BoxSprite-burmy.png
+DexCategory: Bagworm Pokemon
+DexDescription: This Pokemon has adapted to live in the forests, deserts and in the city.
+It makes a cloak with the materials close to it to protect itself from the weather.
+Males evolve into a Mothim and females into a Wormadam.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: Overcoat
 HomeSprite: SRD-HomeSprite-burmy.png
 Learnset: '[[SRD-Burmy-Learnset]]'
 Legendary: 'No'
 Name: Burmy
 Number: 412
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: burmy.png
 Type1: Bug
 Type2: ''
+Weight:
+  Hectograms: 34
+  Kilograms: 3.4
+  Pounds: 7.5
 ---

 #PokeroleSRD/Pokedex